ratschlab/projects2019-string-embedding/README.md

 # requirements to run the python codes
 The python code must be run by Python 3.6+.
 The packages required are `numpy, shutil, annoy, tqdm`, and `flann`, which all can be installed by conda.

 For the c++ codes, the code has been compiled and tested with `-std=c++17` standards.

+The python codes are mostly for prototyping and eventually all the codes must run natively in C++.

 # config file